Guru & Avalokiteshvara: The Remainder of the Text

 your enlightening body, my spiritual master, with the three beings stacked as before, appears clearly, once more, on a lotus and a moon.

 This is extremely tiny.
-In your heart there’s His Holiness in the form of the spiritual master.
+In our heart, there’s His Holiness in the form of the spiritual master.
 In his heart, even more tiny, Avalokiteshvara, four-armed.
 And in his heart, even more tiny, the syllable HRIH.
 Microscopic visualization is very much stressed in the tantra tradition, so don’t be freaked out by it.

-There’s no discussion of you, your actual larger form, transforming into a deity, or anything like that.
+There’s no discussion of our actual larger form transforming into a deity or anything like that.
 That’s not here.
 It can be added, but it’s not here.

 The HRIH (at the heart of the Avalokiteshvara) at your heart is encircled by a garland of his six-syllable mantra.

-The six-syllable mantra, obviously OM MANI PADME HUM, this can be visualized in a variety of scripts, whether Tibetan or Sanskrit.
-But even Devanagari – that’s modern Sanskrit script – it certainly wasn’t the script that was used at the time when the teachings came from India to Tibet.
-So if that’s the case – and if the Tibetans can change it into Tibetan script and visualize Tibetan script – Serkong Rinpoche said you could visualize it in our Roman script or, for you, the Cyrillic script.
+The six-syllable mantra, obviously OM MANI PADME HUM, can be visualized in a variety of scripts, whether Tibetan or Sanskrit, even Devanagari, that’s the modern Sanskrit script; it certainly wasn’t the script that was used at the time when the teachings came from India to Tibet.
+If that’s the case – and if the Tibetans can change it into Tibetan script and visualize Tibetan script – Serkong Rinpoche said we could visualize it in our Roman script or, for you, the Cyrillic script.
 It doesn’t really matter.
-But if we’re going to work with an alphabet, these syllables, in a more advanced manner (in which there’s the little dot on top and the squiggle, and stuff like that), then our alphabets will need to be modified, in a sense, to include these aspects.
+Nonetheless, if we’re going to work with an alphabet, these syllables, in a more advanced manner (in which there’s the little dot on top and the squiggle, and stuff like that), then our alphabets will need to be modified, in a sense, to include these aspects.
 They weren’t there in Tibetan to start with anyway.
-It was added on to the Tibetan script, so it can be added on to our Western scripts as well – by the reasoning of “Why not?”
+It was added on to the Tibetan script, so it can be added on to our Western scripts as well, by the reasoning of “Why not?”

 In any case, there’s visualizing an alphabet and script.
 That takes quite a lot of training actually.
-The exercise that I like to use and suggest for training is to visualize the alphabet in a line and read it backwards.
-If you can do that, you’ve gotten into the ability to visualize an alphabet and words.
-That’s an amusing thing that you can try to do, to recite the alphabet backwards – just seeing it in your mind’s eye and reading it backwards.
+The exercise that I like to use and suggest for training is to visualize the alphabet in a line and read it backward.
+If we can do that, we’ve gotten into the ability to visualize an alphabet and words.
+That’s an amusing thing that we can try to do, to recite the alphabet backward, just seeing it in our mind’s eye and reading it backward.
 It’s not as difficult as it sounds.

 The HRIH (at the heart of the Avalokiteshvara) at your heart is encircled by a garland of his six-syllable mantra.
 From them, a stream of nectars pours down, cleansing me of all sickness, harmful spirits, negative karmic potentials and obscurations,